 The first is that the language about health officials taking on police responsibilities was introduced in 2003.

-You see, the larger set of permanent rules of the Board of Health predate that, but in 2003, a large-scale revamp of the document was passed, And this was part of one of the sections that was amended.
+But in 2003, a large-scale revamp of the document was passed, and this was part of one of the sections that was amended.

-The second reason that this is stupid is because the claim that this rule was certified on October 25th, 2019 is just based on the fact that at the bottom of the page on the website of the Washington State Legislature where they've posted this rule, it says, quote, certified on October 25th, 2019.
+The second reason that this is stupid is because the claim that this rule was certified on October 25th, 2019 is just based on the fact that at the bottom of the page on the website of the Washington state legislature, where they've posted this rule, it says, quote, certified on October 25th, 2019.

 But that doesn't mean that it was passed or even amended that day.

-If you go and look up other documents from the Washington State Legislature, You'll find that literally all of them include certified on October 25th, 2019 at the bottom.
+If you go and look up other documents from the Washington state legislature, you'll find that literally all of them include certified on October 25th, 2019 at the bottom.

 It's really hard for me to tell precisely what the deal is here because I don't work for the Washington legislature.

-But if I had to guess, in October 2019, they went through a process of updating all the files that are posted online.
+But if I had to guess, in October 2019, they went through a process of updating all the files that are posted online, and the certification date reflects that.

-Like they added a new online portal.
+Like they added a new online portal or changed how documents are accessible.

 The idea that the date involves anything related to when these statutes went on the book is dumb, unless you think the state of Washington established their Department of Commerce in October 2019.